Mary Berry’s plum crumble recipe is so easy to make in just four simple steps.

 - 900g fresh plums, halved and stoned

 Preheat the oven to 200°C/400°F/Gas 6.
 You will need a 1.7–2 litre (3–3½ pint) shallow ovenproof dish.

 Put the raw plums, orange rind and juice and granulated sugar in the dish and toss together.

 Measure the flour and butter into a processor and whiz until it looks like breadcrumbs.
 Tip into a bowl, stir in the Demerara sugar and sprinkle on top of the plums.
 Level the top.

 Bake in the preheated oven for about 30–40 minutes, or until pale golden brown on top and bubbling around the edges.

-Tips for making Mary Berry's orange and plum crumble:
+Top tips for making plum crumble: